Embassy of Sweden, Buenos Aires: Chancery

 The National Property Board of Sweden bought the floors in August 1995 and construction started in February 1996.
 Both the tenant, that is, the Swedish Ministry of Foreign Affairs, and the owner, the National Property Board of Sweden, communicated permanently with the architects thanks to the fax.
 The embassy staff moved in at the end of September 1996.
 In November 1996 the new embassy was inaugurated, very “Swedish”, spacious, welcoming and provided with Scandinavian beech furniture.
 Clever planning and tasteful decoration was commented on in the Swedish design magazine Form.
 Argentine architects, for their part, were fascinated by the practical and unassuming stance of the Swedes; such is the case of the ambassador, willing to use, without inconvenience, the same facilities that were offered to his employees.
 The National Property Board of Sweden's share, ie the embassy, accounted for 21.5% of the building's total area.
 The floor plan was open and bright and as a popular addition there was a terrace in the southwest outside the break room.
 All floors were covered with oak parquet from Sweden.
 The embassy got a better and more representative office.
 A motto in the project was to do a lot locally and to hire local consultants and contractors where possible.
 The house was otherwise managed by the Swedish Association and various companies with Swedish connections.

 In the autumn of 2016, the embassy was moved to the newly developed financial area Puerto Madero.

 Residence

 The ambassadorial residence was built in 1937 by the architect Alejandro Enquin and is located at the address Alejandro María de Aguado 2861 in the Palermo district where several ambassadorial residences are located.
 The building was purchased by the Swedish state in 1950.
 The previous owner was SKF in Argentina.
 The house, which comprises four floors, has a façade with sanded artificial stone plaster.
 The walled plot is 300 square meters.
 Extensive renovation work was done in 1988, the private floor on the fourth floor was enlarged and the kitchen and bathroom were modernized.
 The roof terrace overlooks the Río de la Plata river.
 A total renovation of electrical installations and replacement of the boiler for gas was carried out in 2003.
 In 2014, the National Property Board of Sweden began a major renovation of the residence.
+In 2016, the residence was sold to the Argentine Chamber of Commerce for the purchase price of 45 million Swedish kronor.